wls503pl/hardhat_proj/html_fundme_fcc/frontEnd_fundMe.md

 **Solution:**

--   Import Hardhat's pre-funded account (see Step 4 above)
--   Or use a script to transfer ETH from the default account to your account
+-   Get test ETH from Sepolia faucet: https://www.sepoliafaucet.com
+-   Ensure you're on the correct Sepolia network
+-   Wait for the faucet transaction to confirm

 ### ⚠️ Issue 2: Contract Runner Does Not Support Sending Transactions